Bhutan Cultural Tour with Three Day Bumthang Trek 12 Days

 + Expand All- Collapse All

-As our flight nears Bhutan we can enjoy amazing views of the Himalayas including the sacred Chomolhari and Jichu Drake peaks.
-At the airport, we will be greeted by a representative from Himalayan Glacier who will take us to our hotel.
-After lunch, we visit Rinpung Dzong, meaning ‘fortress of the heap of jewels.
-Next, visit Kichu Lhakhang, the oldest temple in the country.
-From here we will be taken to the Drugyal Dzong (Bhutan Victory Fort), which was built in 1646 to commemorate Bhutan’s victory over Tibetan invaders during the 1600s.
-On a clear day, we can see Mount Chomolhari, Bhutan’s second-highest mountain, at 7,314meters.
+As our flight approaches Bhutan, we’ll be treated to stunning views of the Himalayas, including the sacred peaks of Chomolhari and Jichu Drake.
+Upon arrival, a representative from Adventure Club Trek will take you to your hotel.
+After lunch, we’ll explore Rinpung Dzong, known as the “fortress of the heap of jewels.”
+Next, we’ll visit Kichu Lhakhang, Bhutan’s oldest temple, followed by a trip to Drugyal Dzong (Bhutan Victory Fort), built in 1646 to celebrate Bhutan’s triumph over Tibetan invaders.
+On clear days, we can also admire Mount Chomolhari, the country’s second-highest peak at 7,314 meters.
 Overnight in Paro.

 • AccommodationHotel